viruskizz/42bangkok-push_swap/README.md

 ## Approach for Algorithm

 You can design your own fastest algorithm.
-I use 2 Algorithm in this project.
-One for numbers size is less than 100 and other one is more than 100.
+I use 3 Algorithm for diference numbers size

+### 1. Last 3 numbers Sort
+- There are only 5 solution for 3 numbers.
+- Try yourself with sampling numbers and write sorting operation.
+- Hard code to sort this size

-### 1. Partition Sort
+### 2. Partition Sort

-### 2. Quick Sort
+### 3. Quick Sort